-All films, scripts and screenplays officially selected will receive the festival's Official Selection laurels to display on any artwork together with a certificate.
-Award winners will receive awards laurels and certificates together with a trophy.
+All films, scripts and screenplays officially selected will receive the festival's Official Selection laurels to display on any artwork.
+Award winners will receive awards laurels and the SEIFF trophy.

-All award winners will receive a free ticket to their screening as well as the red carpet awards ceremony (where food will be provided), as well as an invitation to the networking party with the judging panel and other industry alumni.
+All official selections will receive one free festival pass and a ticket to the red carpet awards ceremony (where food will be provided), as well as an invitation to the networking party with the judging panel and other industry alumni.
 Any additional team members wishing to attend will be required to purchase a festival pass and closing ceremony tickets.

-Trophies and certificates will be presented at the closing awards ceremony.
+Trophies will be presented at the closing awards ceremony.
 Trophies will be sent at the festival's expense to any winners not able to attend.

 All films officially selected will be screened at the festival and will be featured in the printed festival brochure.
 A complimentary copy of the festival brochure will be given to all team members at the festival or sent to the representative of each film, script, or screenplay featured in the brochure as officially selected for those unable to attend.

 Feature films, short films, animated films, documentaries, foreign language films, screenplays (feature, short, and TV pilot) and web series.

 To be considered a feature, a live action fiction film must be at least 65 minutes and an animated feature at least 40 minutes - including titles.